 Ellos Group carries out work to identify the risks of various chemicals and minimise the use of hazardous chemicals which may present a risk to people or the environment.
 Ellos Group applies its own restrictions, which are more far-reaching than statutory requirements.
 In cases where legal requirements between countries differ, Ellos Group generally applies the strictest requirements.
-The company has started to take a more focused approach to its work on climate impact already in the design and purchasing processes by participating in STICA (Swedish Textile Initiative for Climate Action).
+Ellos Group joined the PFAS movement in 2021, and works to reduce the use of highly fluorinated substances in its own products and external brands in the range.
+The company has started to take a more focused approach to its work on climate impact already in the design and purchasing processes by participating in STICA (Swedish Textile Initiative for Climate Action), and since 2020 reports its full climate footprint in Scope 1, Scope 2 and Scope 3.
 The company also encourages reuse and recycling, which also starts with design and purchasing.
 This includes use of recycled materials, design solutions that encourage recycling, and offering vintage products in the product range.